VarenM/MSML640---Project/final_report.md

 For other datasets, adapt the data loader and transforms to the dataset specifics, then run the same training/evaluation steps.

 ## Limitations
+- Empirical finding: When the task is near-binary (e.g., 2–3 classes), the student model performs noticeably better; as we increase the number of classes, student performance degrades significantly without proper in-distribution KD and label supervision.
+KD effectiveness is sensitive to task complexity and the richness of the supervision signal.

 ## Impact & Practical Takeaways
+- KD is most effective when applied on in-distribution data and task-relevant outputs; using only synthetic noise does not transfer decision boundaries.
+- For near-binary tasks (2–3 classes), the student model performs noticeably better; as class count increases, student accuracy degrades unless KD includes teacher soft targets on real samples plus hard-label supervision.
+- CNNs provide strong inductive bias for images and typically outperform fully connected networks on pixel data.
 ## Bonus Tasks

 1. **Performance analysis on data-in-the-wild (+1)**